 - 1. A lot which is part of a subdivision recorded in the office of the County Clerk, or - 2.
 A lot or parcel described by metes and bounds, the description of which has been so recorded on or before the date of adoption of the Comprehensive Plan of the Town.

 Lot Types.
-The diagram which follows illustrates terminology used in these land development regulations with reference to corner lots, interior lots, reversed frontage lots, and through lots:
+Lot types mean corner lots, interior lots, reversed frontage lots, and through lots:

 In the diagram: